See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

-For each new DS created, we train a dedicated State Estimator model (Sec.~\ref{sec:switcher}) using images from the corresponding context window $W$ and the permitted skill parts $M^U_{(\text{curr})}$.
-Restricting switching to $M^U_{(\mathrm{curr})}$ prevents ambiguity arising from visually similar states that correspond to different, unobservable environmental conditions.
-For example, if the door is outside the camera view, we could switch to both door-opened/closed skill parts, not taking into the account the knowledge of the door state.
-We further constrain the switching only to skill parts whose start timestep $K_i$ satisfies $t \geq K_i$, ensuring that only temporally valid successors are considered.
-Each DS is associated with a branching timestep $t_{DS}$.
-All branching timesteps are clustered into larger temporal segments by merging overlapping context windows using a union-of-intervals procedure \cite{cormen2009introduction} (window size $e = 10$).
-A separate instance of the State Estimator model is trained on each resulting cluster using the image set $Z_{M^U_{(i)} \subset M}^{W}$ collected over the corresponding DS window $W$ and the permitted skill parts $M^U_{(i)}$.
+For each new DS created, we train a dedicated Branch Classifier model using images $Z_d = Z^{W_d}_{M^U_d} \subset Z$ from the permitted (temporally valid) successor skill parts $M^U_{d}$ observed at the DS window $W_d$ (Sec.~\ref{sec:problem}).
+See Sec.~\ref{sec:branchoption} for details on how $M^U_d$ grows incrementally with new skill parts demonstrated at the given DS.
+Restricting switching to $M^U_{\mathrm{d}}$ prevents ambiguity arising from visually similar states that correspond to different, unobservable environmental conditions.
+For example, if the door is outside the camera view, the image cannot reveal whether it is open or closed, and is therefore equally consistent with the door-open and door-closed skill parts.